srbutler1/srbutler1/README.md

 🎓 Financial Analytics & Economics student at the University of Arkansas | 4.0 GPA
 🤖 Founder & President of AI Foundry at UArk
-📊 Passionate about data-driven decision making and AI applications in finance
+📊 Passionate about data-driven decision making and AI applications in finance and economics

 ## What I'm Currently Working On